Huang Ching-yin: Political career

-Parliamentary assistant

 Huang's first job in politics was as a parliamentary assistant to Democratic Progressive Party legislator Su Chiao-hui.
-In this role, she was responsible for Su Chiao-hui's social media accounts, including on Facebook.
+In this role, she was responsible for Su Chiao-hui's social media accounts.

-Taipei City Government

 In 2018, Huang joined the Taipei City Government Secretariat as a member of the Media Affairs Group.
 Due to her strong English language skills, she was assigned to run Ko Wen-je's Twitter account.
-Within three months, she succeeded in increasing the number of followers of the account by 50,000.
 In her early days working for the Taipei City Government, Ko Wen-je gave her the nickname "short and small girl".

 In July 2018, Huang was featured in a video titled "A Day in the Life of Mayor Advisors feat.
 Ko Wen-je", episode 69 in the "A Day in the Life of" series from Camerabay streaming show Thursday Super Playing.
 After the show was posted to YouTube, it became a popular topic for discussion by netizens, and became the hottest YouTube video of the week in Taiwan.
 In the video, Huang played the part of "Hsueh-chieh", leading the show's host, Andy Tai Chih-yuan, in experiencing a day in the life of a staffer in the office of the Mayor of Taipei.
 Huang only ended up appearing on the show because she was spotted by the show's producer walking past the open door of a meeting room in which the show was being planned.
-Due to her good looks and winsome personality, Huang unexpectedly became the center of much attention online and in the media.
+Huang unexpectedly became the center of much attention online and in the media.

 On 25 December 2018, as a result of Ko Wen-je's successful campaign for re-election as mayor, Huang and Ke Yu-an became deputy spokespeople for the Taipei City Government, assisting spokesperson Liu I-ting.
 From 27 March 2019, Huang began hosting the Taipei Broadcasting Station program "Taipei Progressive".

-In 2019, Huang resigned from her role at the city government to run for election as a Taiwan People's Party legislator-at-large in the Legislative Yuan.
-Ko Wen-je referred to Huang as being able to vacuum up votes for the Taiwan People's Party, and she campaigned actively for other candidates on the party ticket.

-Huang was not elected to the Legislative Yuan, due to being too far down the Taiwan People's Party proportional representation party list, and, in February 2020, she was reappointed as a deputy spokesperson for the Taipei City Government.
+In 2019, Huang resigned from her role at the city government to run for election to the Legislative Yuan as a Taiwan People's Party (TPP) legislator-at-large candidate.
+Ko Wen-je referred to Huang as being able to vacuum up votes for the TPP, and she campaigned actively for other candidates on the party ticket.
+Huang was not elected due to being too far down the TPP party list, and, in February 2020, she was reappointed as a deputy spokesperson for the Taipei City Government.

-In November 2021, Huang left her role as a deputy spokesperson for the Taipei City Government and joined the staff of then Deputy Mayor of Taipei Huang Shan-shan (no relation).